congzhang365/rhythm.metrics/README.md

 ### npvi_v

-nPVI V is a rhythm metrics based on Grabe, E., & Low, E. L. (2002).
+nPVI V is a rhythm metric based on *Grabe, E., & Low, E. L. (2002).
 Durational variability in speech and the rhythm class hypothesis.
 In Laboratory phonology 7 (pp. 515-546).
-De Gruyter Mouton.
+De Gruyter Mouton.*

 It calculates the normalised sum of the absolute differences between pairs of consecutive vocalic intervals divided by the number of pairs in the speech sample.